andrfaren/Ciphers-FP-style/README.md

 # Ciphers-FP-style
-Ciphers re-written using Java8+ language features and the functional programming style.
+Ciphers re-written using Java 8+ language features and the functional programming style.
 LOC: 260.